 A year later, Season’s Greetings was purchased by gallery owner John Brandler for a six-figure price tag on the condition it would stay in Port Talbot for three years.
 It was only on display for a total of 36 hours, which Brandler was upset about, but the security issues surrounding a Banksy piece proved to be too much for the local council to handle at the time.

-We’ll see how the Banksy Valentine’s Day mural plays out over the next few weeks and if the homeowners are still feeling “super excited” about this “incredible and beautiful” piece on their private property.
+We’ll see how the Banksy Valentine’s Day mural plays out and if the homeowners are still feeling “super excited” about this “incredible and beautiful” piece on their private property.

 Banksy’s Valentine’s Day Mural